 Alpha Kappa Alpha (Tau Gamma Chapter) Sorority, Inc.

-The purpose of Alpha Kappa Alpha is to cultivate and encourage high scholastic and ethical standards, to promote unity and friendship among college women, to study and alleviate problems among girls and women, to maintain a progressive interest in college life and to be of service to all mankind.
+The purpose of Alpha Kappa Alpha is to cultivate and encourage high scholastic and ethical standards, to promote unity and friendship among University women, to study and alleviate problems among girls and women, to maintain a progressive interest in University life, and to be of service to all mankind.

 Alpha Phi Alpha (Omicron Beta Chapter) Fraternity, Inc.